0xprinc/checks-while-hacks/README.md

 11. Always assume that the external call will fail, now code accordingly.
 12. Try avoiding taking arbitrary input or calldata input for a function that does external call which can make the EOA make the calls in the behalf of the contract.
 13. The external calls from a contract can be made to be failed and still be made the function continue if the external call returns a bool, the attacker can just give very enough gas to make the sub-call(call from a contract function to another contract) fail.(Insufficient Gas Griefing)
+14. Always check for the contrat existence before doing a low-level call.
+15. Limit the number of iterations in the for-loop if making an external call due to gas shortage.

 ## Static Calls